rizac/stream2segment/README.md

 # stream2segment

-A python project to download seismic waveforms related to events featuring (in progress) several pre-processing utilities
+A python project to download seismic waveforms related to events featuring several pre- and post- download processing utilities

 ## Installation (tested on Ubuntu14.04 - Ubuntu 12.10)